Minerva University: Academics

-As of January 2025, Minerva had 637 undergraduates and 12 graduate students, down from 603 and 53 respectively in fall 2023.
+As of January 2025, Minerva had 637 undergraduates and 12 graduate students, compared to 603 and 53 respectively in fall 2023.
 In 2020, it was ranked the most selective university in the developed world, with an acceptance rate of 2%; with an acceptance rate below 4% in 2024, in 2025 it was ranked the third most selective university in the United States by Niche.com.
 Enrollment is 85% from outside the country; Minerva does not accept Pell Grants.

 Courses are conducted online and capped at 20 students.
 Minerva emphasizes active learning, applying a 1972 study that shows that memory is enhanced by "deep" cognitive tasks such as working with materials, applying it, and arguing about it rather than rote memorization.
 Classes begin with a short quiz and end with a second quiz; this is claimed to increase retention.
 There are no final exams; students are graded on their engagement and the quality of their thought in discussions.
 They initially take four "Cornerstone Courses", including Empirical Analyses, Complex Systems, and Multimodal Communications, which introduce "Habits of Mind" and "Foundational Concepts" that cut across the sciences and humanities.
 Minerva encourages students to use massive open online courses to learn what is typically taught in first-year courses.
 In response to the COVID-19 pandemic, the university offered a Visiting Scholars year in 2020–21 under which students who had been accepted into a leading college or university and were unable to fulfill residential requirements could take the Cornerstone Courses.

 Minerva emphasizes a mission to "solve complex global problems" and "improve the human condition" through education and an approach of taking students out of their "comfort zone".
 Part of earning a Minerva degree is "global immersion": class cohorts move to a different international city each year.
-After spending freshman year in the impoverished San Francisco Tenderloin neighborhood, as of 2025, they live in the wealthy Minato ward of Tokyo for their sophomore year, in the fashionable Palermo section of Buenos Aires for their junior year, and in Taipei for their senior year; the university has formerly had classes spend semesters in Berlin, Hyderabad, London, and Seoul.
+After spending freshman year in the San Francisco Tenderloin neighborhood, as of 2025, they live in the Minato ward of Tokyo for their sophomore year, in the Palermo section of Buenos Aires for their junior year, and in Berlin for their senior year; the university has formerly had classes spend semesters in Taipei, Hyderabad, London, and Seoul.
 Part of the curriculum is "location-based", and while living in the Tenderloin, students are expected to do volunteer work.
 In 2022, Minerva students made a documentary about the neighborhood titled Left on Turk.

 Faculty are timed to prevent lecturing for more than five minutes.
 They are trained to use Minerva's proprietary learning platform, the Minerva Forum, which color-codes students based on participation.
 The university does not sponsor research, but faculty retain intellectual property rights to research they publish.